Gaio185/Freelancer/README.md

 ## Introduction
 In Freelancer, you play as an independent contractor that is paid to conduct certain jobs discretely.
 One such job will be to steal something of interest to your client from a bank.
 You must use your weapons/tools arsenal and the environment to your advantage if you are to complete this job successfully and quietly.
+You will be able to chose which tools, if any, to bring into the mission during the preperation phase, as well as get yourself briefed on the map layout and mission objective.

 The objective of each level is to extract with the required item and do so without arising as much suspicion as possible.